We launched Collaborative Fund in 2010 with a simple idea:

-Inspired by thematically focused funds like Closed Loop Fund and GovTech Fund, we want to be at the top of everyone’s mind in five areas that interest us most: Cities, Money, Consumer, Kids, Health.
+Inspired by thematically focused funds like Closed Loop Fund and GovTech Fund, we want to be at the top of everyone’s mind – and the first phone call among mission-oriented founders – in five areas that interest us most: Cities, Money, Consumer, Kids, Health.

 In short, these areas are where we see the biggest opportunities.

 Cities: For the first time in history, more people are living in cities than rural areas.
 This trend is expected to increase dramatically in the coming years.
 By 2030, an estimated five billion people will live in urban areas.
 International tourist arrivals will rise from 1.1 billion in 2014 to 1.8 billion by 2030.
 Travel between cities will surge accordingly.